 The Makeup of Carrot Oil

 Carrot oil is extracted directly from the dried seeds of carrots by steam distillation and in its best and purest form it’s made into a thick orange-colored paste that will work wonders for the skin and hair.
 Be careful when applying it to your skin or hair because a little bit goes a long way.
 This famous oil is known for its antibacterial and healing properties.
 This gentle oil is highly capable of infusing moisture into the skin, scalp, and hair.
 It is a beauty treatment of the finest caliber.
 You can either use it with other oils or by itself.
+If you have purchased mongolian hair then carrot oil is perfect to keep it looking stunning.

 Furthermore, carrot oil can lubricate the outer most layer of the skin restoring moisture loss due to evaporation.
 The oil is used widely in moisturizers because of this ability.
 It also has healing properties that heal the skin by softening the tissue this, in turn, helps to fight skin conditions such as eczema.